 Our business, as well as the financial services industry generally, is subject to extensive regulation in the United States and elsewhere.
-As a matter of public policy, regulatory bodies in the United States and the rest of the world are charged with safeguarding the integrity of the securities and other financial markets and with protecting the interests of customers participating in those markets, not with protecting the interests of our shareholders or creditors.
+As a matter of public policy, regulatory bodies in the United States and the rest of the world are charged with safeguarding the integrity of the securities and other financial markets and with protecting the interests of customers participating in those markets.
 In the United States, the SEC is the federal agency responsible for the administration of the federal securities laws.
 Evercore Group L.L.C. ("EGL"), a wholly-owned subsidiary of ours through which we conduct our investment banking business, is registered as a broker-dealer with the SEC and the Financial Industry Regulatory Authority ("FINRA"), and is registered as a broker-dealer in all 50 states and the District of Columbia.
 EGL is subject to regulation and oversight by the SEC.
 FINRA, a self-regulatory organization that is subject to oversight by the SEC, adopts and enforces rules governing the conduct, and examines the activities, of its member firms, including EGL.
-State securities Rulemaking Board with respect to PFG's activities as placement agent for investment funds that may seek to solicit capital from certain public pension funds, including regulations in New York, Illinois, Ohio, California and New Mexico.
+State securities regulators also have regulatory or oversight authority over EGL.
+In addition, EGL is subject to regulation as a municipal advisor by the Municipal Securities Rulemaking Board with respect to The Private Funds Group's ("PFG") activities as placement agent for investment funds that may seek to solicit capital from certain public pension funds.
+PFG is also impacted by various state and local regulations that restrict or prohibit the use of placement agents in connection with investments by public pension funds, including regulations in New York, Illinois, Ohio, California and New Mexico.
 Similar measures are being considered or have been implemented in other jurisdictions.